-As Christians, we have been promised the great celestial blessings of the Lord.
-Are we living in light of the promises of these blessings?
-Are we drinking from the rivers of the Lord’s grace and goodness?
-In this sermon from John 2:5-10, Dr. Martyn Lloyd-Jones talks about the blessings of the Lord and what they look like in our lives.
+Christians are promised the great celestial blessings of the Lord.
+Are they living in light of the promises of these blessings?
+Are they drinking from the rivers of the Lord’s grace and goodness?
+In this sermon from John 2:9–10 titled “Beauty from Ashes,” Dr. Martyn Lloyd-Jones talks about the blessings of the Lord and what they look like.
 He begins by focusing on the character of these blessings, which is that they are always good and pure.
-Dr. Lloyd-Jones then goes on to show what these blessings do for us as God’s children.
-Something we often do not think about is how these blessings show us our desperate condition of need and dependence upon the Lord.
-These blessings do not come through anything we have done to deserve them, but as a free gift from the Lord.
-Our own righteousness is but filthy rags.
-But when we thirst after Him, our Savior in His grace and mercy brings beauty from our filthy rags, and fills us with His blessings of eternal life and His fullness.
-When we receive these blessings, not only will we know, but those around us will see what only God can do in bringing beauty from the ashes.
+Dr. Lloyd-Jones then goes on to show what these blessings do for God’s children.
+The Christian often does not think about how these blessings show the desperate condition of need and dependence upon the Lord.
+These blessings do not come through anything Christians have done to deserve them, but as a free gift from the Lord.
+Their righteousness is but filthy rags but when they thirst after Him, in His grace and mercy, the Savior brings beauty from filthy rags and fills with His blessings of eternal life and His fullness.
+When the Christian receives these blessings, not only will they know, but those around them will see what only God can do in bringing beauty from the ashes.

 About Dr. Martyn Lloyd-Jones